 Section 11.
-Policy
+Administrative Investigation Policy

-The parties acknowledge that the Sheriff maintains a policy concerning administrative investigations, that is subject to change at the sole discretion of the Sheriff and such change shall not be subject to appeal or the grievance procedure.
+The parties acknowledge that the Sheriff's office maintains a policy concerning administrative investigations that is subject to change at the sole discretion of the Sheriff.
+Such change shall not be subject to appeal or the grievance procedure.

-ARTICLE 12 REDUCTION IN FORCE
+ARTICLE 11.
+REDUCTION IN FORCE

 The following Reduction in Force policy is hereby included as a part of this MOU.
 Such inclusion, however, shall not provide avenues of appeal beyond those contained in this Article.
+This Reduction in Force policy does not apply to employees who are covered by the Reduction in Force procedure defined in the California Administrative Code, Title 2, Division 5, Local Agency Personnel Standards.